actions/dependency-review-action/README.md

   - `denied-changes` holds information about denied dependency changes in a JSON format.

 > [!NOTE]
 > Action outputs are unicode strings [with a 1MB size limit](https://docs.github.com/en/actions/creating-actions/metadata-syntax-for-github-actions#outputs-for-docker-container-and-javascript-actions).

-> [!NOTE]
+>
 > If you use these outputs in a run-step, you must store the output data in an environment variable instead of using the output directly.
 Using an output directly might break shell scripts.
 For example:
 >
 > ```yaml